natcap/invest.users-guide/source/habitat_risk_assessment.rst

 .. math:: R_i = \sum^J_{j=1} R_{ij}
    :label: eq5

 **Step 4.** In the final step, the model identifies areas of habitats that are risk 'hotspots'.
 These are areas where the influence of human-derived stressors is so great that ecosystem structure and function may be severly compromised.
 In these areas, there may be trade-offs between human activities and a range of ecosystem services.
 Thus, users may choose to consider these habitats to be functionally absent in inputs to other InVEST ecosystem service models (see the Interpreting Results section for guidance on how to use risk hotspots to identify trade-offs among human activities under alternative scenarios).
-Habitat area is classfied as HIGH, MED or LOW risk based on risk posed by any individual stressor and the risk posed by the cumulative effects of multiple stressors.
+Habitat area is classified as HIGH, MED or LOW risk based on risk posed by any individual stressor and the risk posed by the cumulative effects of multiple stressors.
 A classification of HIGH is assigned to area that has a risk of >66% of the maximum risk score for any individual stressor, or >66% of total possible cumulative risk.
 Cells are classified as MED if they have individual stressor or cumulative risk scores between 33%-66% of the maximum score.
 Cells are classified as LOW risk if they have individual or cumulative risk scores of 0-33% of the maximum score.

 Exposure and consequence criteria in more detail